Bobby Murcer: New York Yankees (1965–66, 1969–74)

 On June 30, 1973, baseball Commissioner Bowie Kuhn fined Murcer $250 for saying that Kuhn didn't have the "guts" to stop Hall of Fame pitcher Gaylord Perry from throwing the spitball.
 That night, Murcer hit a two-run homer off Perry that put the Yankees ahead in a 7–2 victory over the Cleveland Indians.
 Murcer had made his original comment about Kuhn after Perry beat New York the previous week, which ended the Yankees' eight-game winning streak.
 Kuhn said Murcer apologized in their meeting but Murcer refused to tell newsmen that he had, and he "didn't sound too contrite".
 Murcer, who flung his right hand into the air when he rounded first after hitting the homer, said to reporters "I hit a hanging spitter."

 For his career, Murcer hit Perry at a .232 clip with two home runs in 69 at-bats.
 However, much of that low batting average was due to the 2 for 20 performance in the 1972 season, which caused Murcer's ire in the first place.
 Aside from the abysmal 1972 summer, he had against Perry, who won the A.L.
 Cy Young Award that year, Murcer hit .286 against him.

 Murcer also had some fun with Perry; he once caught a fly for the last out of an inning and spit on the ball before tossing it to him.
 Another time he sent Perry a gallon of lard.
 Perry retaliated by having a mutual acquaintance cover his hand with grease before shaking hands with Murcer and saying "Gaylord says hello."

 In early 1974, Murcer and Mickey Mantle flew to Washington, D.C. to visit with Senator Ted Kennedy's son, Teddy, whose right leg had recently been amputated due to cancer.
 Murcer and Mantle traveled at Senator Kennedy's request and George Steinbrenner's expense.

 Murcer, who had hit 25 homers with regularity, found it hard to hit home runs at Shea Stadium, where the Yankees played in 1974 and 1975 while Yankee Stadium was renovated.
 In the 1974 season, Murcer hit only two home runs at Shea, on consecutive days, (September 21 and 22, 1974).

 In 1974 Murcer led all major league outfielders in assists by throwing out 21 baserunners.
-He was second in the AL in sacrifice flies (12), seventh in RBIs (88), and ninth in intentional walks (10), and was an American League All-Star for the brought consecutive season and was the highest-paid player in Yankee history, earning $120,000.
+He was second in the AL in sacrifice flies (12), seventh in RBIs (88), and ninth in intentional walks (10), and was an American League All-Star for the fourth consecutive season and was the highest-paid player in Yankee history, earning $120,000.